croningp/pycont/docs/wiring.md

-#Creating Wires for Tricont Pumps
+# Creating Wires for Tricont Pumps
 This tutorial will guide you in creating the necessary wires for Tricontinent pumps.

+## Necessary Componenets and Where To Buy
+For all the necessary componenets and where to purchase them, please see the [Useful Links](https://github.com/croningp/pycont/blob/doc/docs/useful_links.md) page.

 ## Creating the USB serial cable
 First, start off with the serial cable: